adityaarakal/instant-express-manager/docs/GAP_ANALYSIS.md

 - ✅ Dashboard Metrics: Income, expenses, savings, credit card calculations
 - ✅ Formulas: Remaining cash, bucket sums, date conversions

 **Note**: Testing foundation is established.
-All major stores now have comprehensive unit tests (123 tests total).
+All major stores and auto-generation logic now have comprehensive unit tests (136 tests total).
 Additional tests can be added incrementally for:
-- Auto-generation logic (EMI and Recurring transaction generation)
 - More utility functions
 - Integration tests for CRUD flows
 - E2E tests for critical paths (can use Playwright or Cypress)